MaterializeInc/materialize/doc/user/content/_index.md

 Materialize is a streaming database for real-time applications.
 It lets you ask complex questions about your data using SQL, and incrementally maintains the results of these SQL queries up-to-date as the underlying data changes.

 {{< callout primary_url="/docs/get-started/" primary_text="Get Early Access">}}
-  # Materialize is going cloud 🚀
+  # Materialize is going cloud-native 🚀

   We are evolving the `materialized` binary into a cloud-native platform that extends the core Materialize functionality with **horizontal scaling**, **active replication** and **decoupled storage**.